Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Premier's Council
+Premier's Council on MMIWG2S+

-- Indigenous-led and developed solutions
+- Indigenous-led and developed

-- Culturally informed and safe
+- Culturally-informed and safe

-- Inclusion of MMIWG2S+ families and survivors
+- Inclusive of MMIWG2S+ families and survivors

-- Distinction-based needs and approaches
+- Distinction-based

 Pathways for action